|

 sa experience ng karamihan, iba talaga ang karanasan nga mga bata na magkasama ang ama at ina sa kanilang paglaki.
 In the

+absence of the father at home, it needs a superhuman mother to assume both responsibilities of mother and father (ina-itay).
 Can we learn a lesson at this point?
 Not only do we pay for our undecisiveness or sins, our families do, too.
 Because

 of his own guilt, David would not punish a sinful son but Absalom as well.
 As parents, our duty to discipline is not incumbent

-Second: Amnon, the first born son.
+upon our own righteousness, but our ability to discipline often is directly related to our feelings of guilt.
+TWO Second: Amnon, the first born son.
 Amnon surely must bear his blame.
 Rather than asking his father if he could marry

 his half-sister, something that David might have allowed as Tamar suggests, he rapes her and vilely throws her away like some